influxdata/telegraf/plugins/inputs/internet_speed/README.md

   ## Caches the closest server location
   # cache = false

-  ## Set number of concurrent connections. the number of CPU cores as default.
-  # connections = 10

-  ## Test with multiple servers to get closer to ideal internet speeds.
-  ## single mode as default.
-  # multi_server_mode = fasle

   ## Server ID exclude filter
   ## Allows the user to exclude or include specific server IDs received by
   ## speedtest-go.
 Values in the exclude option will be skipped over.
 Values in